G4Q95/AutoShortsWebApp/PROJECT_OVERVIEW.md

 3. Generating voiceovers
 4. Assembling videos with the content and voiceover

+## Enhanced Video Project Experience (New)
+The application will feature an intuitive video project creation workflow:
+1. Users enter a project title to create a new video project
+2. Within the project workspace, users can add Reddit URLs (and later other sources)
+3. Each URL becomes a "scene" displaying:
+   - The extracted media (image/video) from the URL
+   - The accompanying text content below the media
+4. Scenes can be dragged and reordered to determine the final video sequence
+5. Users can edit text content and customize each scene
+6. The entire project can be processed into a seamless short-form video

 ## Business Model
 - **Freemium approach** with tiered access:
   - Free tier with limited features and usage caps